-Listed on the National Register of Historic Places, Vaughan Woods & Historic Homestead is a non-profit nature preserve and non-traditional house museum that seeks to connect people to place through nature, history and the arts.
+Listed on the National Register of Historic Places, Vaughan Woods & Historic Homestead of Hallowell, Maine is a non-profit nature preserve and non-traditional house museum that seeks to connect people to place through nature, history and the arts.

 Vaughan Woods Trailhead (located at google maps address 2.5 Litchfield Rd.: this address may not work on all map apps.)
 Continue on 2nd Street, bearing right as it becomes Litchfield Road.
 Pass the Homestead gates at 2 Litchfield Rd. on your left and proceed uphill to the corner of Litchfield

 18th: Boundary walk around Vaughan Woods with the Kennebec Land Trust today.
 Winter windows installed in chicken coop to reduce the need for plastic.
 17th: New water main to the house has been fed through the old, extra large, water pipe, that had been installed for the water power elevator

 31st: A small gathering of neighborhood families under the pavilion for Halloween – second year in a row.
 28th: Granite blocks moved from beneath apple and pear trees to create wall beside small pavilion.
 Window draft “socks” placed on sills in “winter rooms.”
 Five hens in the coop – down

 The distinctive cadence of the timeworn motor on VWHH’s cider mill sounds like fall to us!
 The late 19th/early 20th century Ames Plow Company double tub cider mill (electric motor is a later addition) is composed of a grinder run by an electric motor that first chops up the fruit